javaplus/PizzaApisKata/README.md

 </details>

 Helpful Links:

 [RESTController Tutorial](http://zetcode.com/springboot/restcontroller/)

 [RequestMapping Tutorial](https://www.baeldung.com/spring-requestmapping)

 ## Test your application

 Once you've created your first RestController and RequestMapping to a method, you can run it using the **mvn spring-boot:run** command or from inside your STS IDE with a right click and Run As->Spring Boot App.
 Either way, you'll then need to use [PostMan](https://www.getpostman.com/), [CURL](https://www.lifewire.com/example-uses-of-the-linux-curl-command-4084144), or some other tool to submit the appropriate HTTP request to your endpoint.
 Your endpoint should be something like this by default **http://localhost:8080/pizzas**.
 Of course, this URL can change depending on how you define your RequestMapping.
+NOTE: For this first simple GET Request, you can just use your browser to invoke it.

 ## Package your application For Deployment